BYTE-RANGER-Software/indy-foy/.github/ISSUE_TEMPLATE/milestone-task.md

 ## Checklist
 Break the task into actionable steps with checkboxes.
-Each step → one sub-issue
+Each step → one sub-task / sub-issue

 - [ ] ...
 - [ ] ...